MoribundMurdoch/mflash-os-integrations/README.md

 # mflash-os-integrations
 ### Making `.mflash` a First-Class Citizen on Linux

 This repository provides the core system-level hooks to make the `.mflash` flashcard deck format behave like a native file type on Linux desktops.
-Instead of generic icons and "unknown file" errors, your OS will recognize, label, and preview your decks.
+Instead of generic icons your OS will recognize, label, and preview your decks.

 ---